 Early settlers named this key after their schooner, Island Home, but to make it sound more romantic they translated it into Spanish: Isla Morada.
 The Chamber of Commerce prefers to use its literal translation, "Purple Island," which refers either to a purple-shelled snail that once inhabited these shores or to the brilliantly colored orchids and bougainvilleas.

-Islamorada as encompassing only Upper Matecumbe Key.
+Early maps show Islamorada as encompassing only Upper Matecumbe Key.
 But the incorporated “Village of Islands” is made up of a string of islands that the Overseas Highway crosses, including Plantation Key, Windley Key, Upper Matecumbe Key, Lower Matecumbe Key, Craig Key, and Fiesta Key.
-In addition, two state-park islands accessible only by boat—Indian Key and Lignumvitae Key—belong to the group.
+In addition, two state park islands accessible only by boat—Indian Key and Lignumvitae Key—belong to the group.

-Islamorada (locals pronounce it eye-la-mor-ah-da) is one of the world's top sportfishing destinations.
+Islamorada (locals pronounce it "eye-la-mor-ah-da") is one of the world's top fishing destinations.
 For nearly 100 years, seasoned anglers have fished these clear, warm waters teeming with trophy-worthy fish.
 There are numerous options for those in search of the big ones, including chartering a boat with its own crew or heading out on a vessel rented from one of the plethora of marinas along this 20-mile stretch of the Overseas Highway.
-Islamorada is one of the more affluent resort areas of the Keys.
-Sophisticated resorts and restaurants meet the needs of those in search of luxury, but there's also plenty for those looking for something more casual and affordable.
-Art galleries and boutiques make Islamorada's shopping scene the best in the Upper Keys, but if you're shopping for groceries, head to Marathon or Key Largo.
+More than 150 backcountry guides and 400 offshore captains are at your service.